 12.9.
 Details of all students by year who have asthma; severe allergies requiring them to carry an epipen; diabetes or epilepsy are held in central staff offices including PE and the staff room.
-Information is shared securely with all staff and held securely on the school's shared area where two passwords are needed for access.
+Information is shared securely with all staff and held securely on the school's shared area where a passwords is needed for access.